keyestudio/KS0809-Keyestudio-STEM-Programming-DIY-Greeting-Robot-Learning-Kit/docs/Microbit/Basic_Courses.md

 This chapter has described how to use the Micro:bit main board.

-Except for the Makecode graphical programming, if you want to write Micro:bit programs in other languages, visit <https://microbit.org/code/> to learn more, or visit <https://microbit.org/projects/> to find something you want to have a go.
+Except for the Makecode graphical programming, if you want to write Micro:bit programs in other languages.